Goober Pyle: Character

 Goober was portrayed as backward and not very bright.
 A somewhat childlike and happy-go-lucky character, he had the ability to view life and people with a sense of wonder and goodness.
 His automotive mechanical skills were good, as evidenced by taking Gilly Walker's car apart and reassembling it inside the sheriff's office, and then taking it apart again and reassembling it again outside.
 Goober was similar to his cousin Gomer, though less animated.
 Both cousins shared a love for high-stepping swing dancing, even when the music was far less dynamic.

-Goober's older brother Braden was a noted rocket-scientist for NASA, and once visited Mayberry R.F.D. in the 1970 episode, "Goober's Brother."
-Howard Sprague attributed the vast intellectual disparity between the brothers to Mendel's theory of recessive genes.
+Goober's older brother Braden was a noted rocket-scientist for NASA.
+He visits in the Mayberry R.F.D. episode "Goober's Brother" (1970).
+Howard Sprague attributed the vast intellectual disparity between the brothers to Gregor Mendel's theory of recessive genes.

 Goober's attire

 Goober was distinctively attired for the show.
 He was generally dressed in a work shirt, breast pocket filled with pencils, pens, and tire gauges.
 His dark blue Dickies work pants were hoisted high and cinched with a wide belt, giving him an Empire waistline.
 Work boots and a customized beanie hat or whoopee cap (similar to that of the comic character Jughead Jones) completed his episode-to-episode wardrobe.

 Very occasionally, Goober would dress up for the rare formal occasion in a suit described as "an unsophisticated double-vested, brown pinstripe number with white socks" that was passed to him from his cousin Gomer.
 A garish tie completed the picture of the dressed-up Goober.
 Goober's suit was originally owned by Howard McNear (Floyd) who donated it for a friend's funeral.
 It was rejected and returned to the studio where it wound up in wardrobe.

 On two occasions, Goober also wore one of Andy's suits, which was first loaned to him in Raleigh at the auto show when his suit ripped.
 He borrowed it again one other time.
 On August 27, 2010, the suit became part of the Andy Griffith Museum in Mount Airy, North Carolina.
 George Lindsey, who then was 81 and rarely traveled, asked Jim Clark to appear in his place, telling the crowd, "He told me to say 'Goober says hey!'"
 Clark said Lindsey wore the suit while playing Goober on many Andy Griffith Show/ "RFD" episodes as well as on Hee Haw.